bobbrowning/track-n-trace/README.md

 ip=192.168.0.12            # If omitted from any IP source=admin.js            # If omitted from all source files priority=verbose,silly     # if omitted assumed min,norm,verbose,silly
-note=Test 36               # Optional note at beginning of trace listing
+log=trace.log              # if omitted listing to the console note=Test 36               # Optional note at beginning of trace listing
 ```
-This example only traces the bespoke level, from anywhere, logs to the console.
+This example only traces the bespoke level, which might be as little as one call.
 ```
  level=mylevel
  priority=mylevel